Best Places to Go Stargazing in Atlanta

 Whether you’re tracking constellations or seeking shooting stars, metro Atlanta offers stellar spots for stargazing, both indoors and out.
 Visit one of these planetariums or observatories to scan the night skies.

-Except for May-July, the observatory at Georgia Tech opens for free public nights one Thursday a month.
-Weather permitting, visitors can view the night sky through a 2,500 pound telescope and listen to astronomy faculty discuss the stars and phenomena currently visible.
-Because of its in town location, the observation deck always gives great Atlanta skyline views.
-Howey Physics Building, 837 State St., Atlanta.
-404-385-1294.
+The observatory opens for free public nights one Thursday a month (excluding May- August); see website for dates and times.
+Weather permitting, visitors can view the sky through a 20-inch diameter telescope and listen to astronomy faculty discuss the stars currently visible.

 This observatory contains the 70-seat Delafield Planetarium and an observing plaza for astronomical viewing, including the 30-inch Lewis H. Beck telescope for stargazing.
 Visit during eight free open houses annually on Friday evenings, September-May, for a lecture, a planetarium show and observing with telescopes (weather permitting).

 Tellus Science Museum’s Observatory gives visitors a view of the night sky through a 20-inch telescope.
 Tours of the observatory are available during select special events (check website).